echoghi/standard-notes/README.md

 To get started with the app, follow these steps:

-1. Clone this repository to your local machine using `git clone https://github.com/your-username/standard-notes-clone.git`
+1. Clone this repository to your local machine using `git clone https://github.com/echoghi/standard-notes-clone.git`
 2. Install the dependencies using `npm install` or `yarn install`
 3. Create a `.env` file in the root of the project and set the following environment variable: DATABASE_URL=your-database-url
-4. Generate a new Prisma client using `npx prisma generate`
-5. Start the development server using `npm run dev` or `yarn dev`
+4. Start the development server using `npm run dev` or `yarn dev`

 ## Deployment